Cray-HPE/docs-csm/operations/network/management_network/bican_technical_details.md

 Typically these are a pair of Arista switches which provide other HSN access -- for ClusterStor, for example.

 NOTE: Arista routing configurations as a virtual routing instance are in scope for CSM 1.2 CHN work.
-Other edge routers, including Juniper, are out of scope.
+Other edge routers, including Cisco and Juniper are out of scope.

 ### 2.1 CHN system ingress endpoints accessible in CSM 1.2